samrushing/irken-compiler/docs/types.md

 with Irken, virtually always caused by either a bug in the compiler or an unsafe use of the Foreign Function Interface (calling out to C).

-For example, languages like C, C++, and Java all use the idea of a 'NULL' pointer.
+For example, languages like C, C++, and Java all have the idea of a 'NULL' pointer.
 It's easy, even for a seasoned programmer, to forget to check a pointer for NULL.
+Java is the reason your grandmother recognizes `NullPointerException`.
+NULL pointers in C are the reason most people have seen the 'blue screen of death'.

-In Irken, there is no such beast: its equivalent is the `maybe` type.
+In Irken, its equivalent is the `maybe` type.
 It captures the idea that a computation may or may not return a result.
-Since Irken's pattern matching requires that every case is handled, every time, it's impossible to forget to handle the case where a return value is `(maybe:no)`.
+Since Irken's pattern matching requires that every case is handled, _every_ time, it's impossible to forget to handle the case where a return value is `(maybe:no)`.

 ### Clarity of Thought

 This is hard to explain to someone unfamiliar with this kind of type system.
-Irken (and ML/OCaml/Haskell) programming encourages a different approach to problem-solving.
+Irken (and ML, OCaml, & Haskell) programming encourages a different approach to problem-solving.
 Usually the first step is to think about the _types_, rather than the _algorithms_.
 After many years of experience, I believe this is a 'better' way to program.
 It